mquinteiro/CarND-Behavioral-Cloning-P3/README.md

 | Dropout 20%||
 |Dense |1 neurons|

 It works!!!
 But only in one direction, in clockwise.
 In anticlockwise, the default direction, the car miss the intersection and goes by the sand road.
+The recorded images can [see it here](https://github.com/mquinteiro/CarND-Behavioral-Cloning-P3/blob/master/CCMFdDdDdD-I.mp4)

 I can do tree tactics to avoid the problem.
 Try to make more epochs (it doesn't work), make more training data with this information, of change the network.

-My first try was add an additional convolutional layer, and it works!
+My first try was add an additional convolution layer, and it works, but just one time, so it is not strong enough!

+Next steeps was to try different combinations of the convolutional layers with different dropouts,

+The last try has [NVidea model proposed here](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/)